Skip to main content

 Are you new to Full Fabric?
 It’s a brand new world and you might be feeling a little disorientated.
 Haven’t we all been there!
 But to combine two adages: start from the beginning, and start slow!
 When it comes to matters of access, this article has got you covered! 😌

-❗️ NOTE: Since the admissions lifecycle encompasses people in a variety of roles – prospects, applicants, students, and alumni –, there's no one name for their particular type of account.
+❗️NOTE: Since the admissions lifecycle encompasses people in a variety of roles – prospects, applicants, students, and alumni –, there's no unique name for their particular type of account.
 Here and elsewhere, you may find "prospect account", "candidate account", "applicant account" and "non-staff account" used interchangeably.

 There are currently three ways to sign up or sign in: through a manual form, through the authentication via application method, and via a third-party (through the sign-on [SSO] method).
 Below we'll walk you through them, but first, please know that they can all be enabled concurrently, something we highly recommend because it boosts user adoption (drop us a line if you wish to enable multiple sign-in/sign-up methods).